ycen2111/ycen2111.github.io/source/_posts/2022-2023/Principle-of-Microelectronics.md

 but if Ψm>Ψs:
 the specific contact resistance Rc depends on doping
 ![1-4-8.png](1-4-8.png)
-high dping it has, more narrow the barrier will be
+high doping it has, more narrow the barrier will be

+the contact resistance depends on:
+1. metal and semiconductor work functions
+2. temperature
+3. chemical reaction

 Schottky contact:
 only allows current to flow in one direction